Version 1.0 - Effective 2026-05-22 - Version history

 payware is not a financial entity within Article 2(1) DORA.
 In respect of its services to its PI partners, payware is an ICT third-party service provider within Article 3(19) DORA.
 This status is not a licensing or authorisation requirement; it is the contractual-counterparty status that DORA contemplates for technology vendors to financial entities.

 Article 30 DORA prescribes the contractual provisions that financial entities must include in their ICT third-party service agreements.
-Section 8B of the payware Payment Institution Partnership Terms implements the full Article 30 package, including:
+Section 8B of the payware Financial Institution Partnership Terms implements the full Article 30 package, including:

 Where a PI classifies payware's services as supporting a "critical or important function" within Article 3(22) DORA, the enhanced provisions marked "[CIF]" in Section 8B apply in addition to the baseline package.